 Social workers are on the front lines of empowering people to overcome poverty, hunger, and mental health issues.
 They apply the profession’s values, principles, and techniques to address social and economic problems, working toward bringing about change.
 Social workers imagine a world where these problems are solved, and they often lead social work program design and evaluation efforts to do so.

 What is social work program design and evaluation?
 Effective social work programs are evidence-based and designed to deliver positive outcomes for people.
 Once implemented, they are systematically evaluated to measure their efficacy in delivering value to the intended populations.
-Social work professionals interested in leading high-impact programs should understand the roles design and evaluation play in building effective social work programs.
+Social work professionals interested in advanced education should understand the roles design and evaluation play in building effective social work programs.

 Social Work Program Design